bitnami/charts/bitnami/kube-prometheus/README.md

 ### Additional scrape configurations

 It is possible to inject externally managed scrape configurations via a Secret by setting `prometheus.additionalScrapeConfigsExternal.enabled` to `true`.
 The secret must exist in the same namespace which the kube-prometheus will be deployed into.
-Set the secret name using the parameter `prometheus.additionalScrapeConfigsExternal.name`, and the key containining the additional scrape configuration using the `prometheus.additionalScrapeConfigsExternal.key`.
+Set the secret name using the parameter `prometheus.additionalScrapeConfigsExternal.name`, and the key containing the additional scrape configuration using the `prometheus.additionalScrapeConfigsExternal.key`.
 For instance, if you created a secret named `kube-prometheus-prometheus-scrape-config` and it contains a file named `additional-scrape-configs.yaml`, use the parameters below:

 ```console
 prometheus.additionalScrapeConfigsExternal.enabled=true